-Keyword: [Notes] Required: No, unless the [Redistribution] keyword specifies the value "Specific" as its argument.
-Argument: Text Block Description: Optional notes regarding the file.
+Argument: Text Block Description: Records the originating source of model data.
+Usage Rules: Use this keyword to record how the model information was obtained (physical measurement of device, simulations, data book, etc.).
+NOTE: It is recommended that the argument to the [Source] keyword be limited to a maximum of 24 lines of text. \\\\\ [Source] Put originator and the source of information here.
+For example: Results from field simulation Keyword: [Notes] Required: No Argument: Text Block Description: Optional notes regarding the file.
 Usage Rules: The keyword provides a place for the model maker to record important notes about the file or model data that are not included elsewhere.
 Such information may include notes on validation level, model limits, usage assumptions, etc. NOTE: It is recommended that the argument to the [Notes] keyword be limited to a maximum of 24 lines of text.
-If the required keyword [Redistribution] takes as it its argument the value "Specific", then the [Notes] keyword must contain information on this models licensing and redistribution requirements.
-Refer to the description of the [Redistribution] keyword for more details.
-The [Notes] keyword can only be used once.
-Use this section for any special notes related to the file.
-[Notes] Keyword: [Disclaimer], [Copyright] Required: No Argument: Text Block Description: Legal disclaimer and copyright information Usage Rules: Because IBIS-X model writers may consider the information in these keywords essential to users, and sometimes legally required, design automation tools should make this information available.
-Derivative models should include this text verbatim.
+The [Notes] keyword can only be used once. \\\\\ [Notes] Use this section for any special notes related to the file. \\\\\ Keyword: [Disclaimer] Required: No Argument: Text Block Description: Legal disclaimer and copyright information Usage Rules: This keyword provides a place for the user to add a legal disclaimer.
+NOTE: It is recommended that the argument to the [Disclaimer] keyword be limited to a maximum of 96 lines of text. \\\\\ [Disclaimer] This information is for modeling purposes only, and is not guaranteed.
+Keyword: [Copyright] Required: No Argument: Text Block Description: Legal copyright information Usage Rules: Because model writers may consider the information in these keywords essential to users, and sometimes legally required, design automation tools should make this information available.
 Any text following the [Copyright] keyword must be included in any derivative models verbatim.
-NOTE: It is recommended that the arguments to the [Disclaimer] and [Copyright] keywords be limited to a maximum of 96 lines of text.
-[Disclaimer] This information is for modeling purposes only, and is not guaranteed.
-Copyright 2000, XYZ Corp., All Rights Reserved [Copyright] Keyword: [Manufacturer] Required: Yes Argument: Text Block Description: Clarifies the component's manufacturer.
-Usage Rules: 1) The length of the Manufacturer's Name must not exceed 40 characters (blank characters are allowed, e.g., Illinois Connector Corporation).
+NOTE: It is recommended that the arguments to the [Copyright] keywords be limited to a maximum of 96 lines of text. \\\\\ [Copyright] Copyright 2000, XYZ Corp., All Rights Reserved